mrc-ide/individual/README.md

 ## Statement of need

-Individual based models are important tools for infectious disease epidemiology, but practical use requires an implementation that is both comprehensible so that code may be maintained and adapted, and fast. "individual" is an R package which provides users a set of primitive classes using the [R6](https://github.com/r-lib/R6)
+Individual-based models are important tools for infectious disease epidemiology, but practical use requires an implementation that is both comprehensible so that code may be maintained and adapted, and fast. "individual" is an R package which provides users a set of primitive classes using the [R6](https://github.com/r-lib/R6)